osh3276/portfolio/README.md

-my website. built with sveltekit, deployed on vercel.
+my website. built with astro, deployed on vercel.